FWeinb/fweinb.github.com/_posts/2013-05-20-thoughts-about-sass-and-bem.md

 ---

 Writing efficent CSS is hard, we all know that.
 There are [many][1] [articles][2] [out][3] [there][4] regarding this topic.
-I don't want do repeat everything sad in these articels.
+I don't want do repeat everything said in these articels.
 Rather I want to share my thoughts about [BEM] in combination with [SCSS].

 [1]: http://csswizardry.com/2011/09/writing-efficient-css-selectors/